Hypotension is defined as a blood pressure < 90/60 or MAP < 65

 Vasopressors

-Hypotension not responding to IVF for IV furosemide, requires vasopressors
+Hypotension not responding to IVF or IV furosemide, requires vasopressors

 Vasopressors require HDU/ ICU level care.